Home Assistant on Proxmox: VM Import Steps

 Backing Up the HAOS Virtual Machine

-Now that we’ve set up Home Assitant on Proxmox, you can easily back up your entire virtual machine.
-This has saved me countless times and I’d really recommend that you configure backups.
+Now that we’ve imported Home Assistant on Proxmox in a VM, you can easily back up your entire virtual machine.
+This has saved me countless times, and I’d really recommend that you configure backups.

 To configure backups, you can back up your HA VM to an external storage location, or you can utilize Proxmox Backup Server.
 Either way, you’ll be able to restore the VM if you ever need to!